NLPatVCU/RelEx/relex/README.md

 -   concept2 segment
 -   succeeding segment

-When extracting sentences it checks whether the annotated relation type already exists, if not the sentences are labeled as a no-relation pair.
+When extracting sentences, it checks whether the annotated relation type already exists, if not the sentences are labeled as a no-relation pair.

 ### Pre-processing
 #### Vectorization <a name="k_tokenizer"></a>